Norfolk Island: Government and politics

 It was announced on 19 March 2015 that self-governance for the island would be revoked by the Commonwealth and replaced by a local council with the state of New South Wales providing services to the island.
 A reason given was that the island had never gained self-sufficiency and was being heavily subsidised by the Commonwealth, being given $12.5 million in 2015 alone.
 It meant that residents would have to start paying Australian income tax, but they would also be covered by Australian welfare schemes such as Centrelink and Medicare.

 The Norfolk Island Legislative Assembly decided to hold a referendum on the proposal.
 On 8 May 2015, voters were asked if Norfolk Islanders should freely determine their political status and their economic, social and cultural development, and to "be consulted at referendum or plebiscite on the future model of governance for Norfolk Island before such changes are acted upon by the Australian parliament".
 68% out of 912 voters voted in favour.
 The Norfolk Island Chief Minister, Lisle Snell, said that "the referendum results blow a hole in Canberra's assertion that the reforms introduced before the Australian Parliament that propose abolishing the Legislative Assembly and Norfolk Island Parliament were overwhelmingly supported by the people of Norfolk Island".

 The Norfolk Island Legislation Amendment Act 2015 passed the Australian Parliament on 14 May 2015 (assented on 26 May 2015), abolishing self-government on Norfolk Island and transferring Norfolk Island into a council as part of New South Wales law.

-From 1 July 2016 Norfolk Island legislation will be transferred to New South Wales and subject to NSW legislation.
+Between 1 July 2016 and 1 January 2022, New South Wales provided state-based services.
+Since 1 January 2022, Queensland has provided state-based services directly for Norfolk Island.

 The island's official capital is Kingston; it is, however, more a centre of government than a sizeable settlement.
 The largest settlement is at Burnt Pine.

 The most important local holiday is Bounty Day, celebrated on 8 June, in memory of the arrival of the Pitcairn Islanders in 1856.

 Local ordinances and acts apply on the island, where most laws are based on the Australian legal system.
 Australian common law applies when not covered by either Australian or Norfolk Island law.
 Suffrage is universal at age eighteen.

 As a territory of Australia, Norfolk Island does not have diplomatic representation abroad, or within the territory, and is also not a participant in any international organisations, other than sporting organisations.

 The flag is three vertical bands of green, white, and green with a large green Norfolk Island pine tree centred in the slightly wider white band.